Last Frontiers Activities:

 Snorkel the Reef

 These same coral reefs, stretching 185 miles from Yucatan to Honduras, are strung like pearls across the sea.
 These beautiful islands offers what National Geographic Adventure magazine recently called, “this planet’s best reef diving and snorkeling”.
 These vibrant reefs are clear and shallow, and a day of snorkeling will immerse you in brilliant worlds of wonder.
-Belize has the only true “coral reef atolls” in the western hemisphere.
+Belize has 4 of the only true “coral reef atolls” in the western hemisphere.

 Canoe & Kayak the Black Lagoon